 What is the September Intake Deadline for 2026?

 People often ask me this straight up: what is the September intake deadline for 2026?
-It depends on whether you're going undergraduate or postgraduate, and which university.
+It depends on whether you're going undergraduate or a postgraduate, and which university.

 - 14 January 2026: The equal consideration deadline for most other undergraduate courses.
 After this, universities still accept applications, but on a rolling basis if spaces remain.